Heart Failure, Chronic

 Etiology and Pathophysiology

-• Two physiologic components explain most of the clinical findings of HF and result in classifications in four general categories:
+• Two physiologic components explain the clinical findings of HF and result in four categories:

-• HF with reduced ejection fraction (HFrEF) or systolic HF: an inotropic abnormality, often from myocardial infarction (MI) or dilated cardiomyopathy (CM), resulting in diminished systolic emptying (ejection fraction [EF] ≤40%)
+• HF with reduced ejection fraction (HFrEF): an inotropic abnormality, often from myocardial infarction (MI) or dilated cardiomyopathy (CM), resulting in diminished systolic emptying (EF ≤40%)

-• HF with preserved EF (HFpEF) or diastolic HF: a compliance abnormality, often due to hypertensive CM, in which the ventricular relaxation is impaired (EF ≥50%)
+• HFpEF: a compliance abnormality, often due to hypertensive CM, in which the ventricular relaxation is impaired (EF ≥50%)

 • Most common etiologies: coronary artery disease (CAD)/MI and hypertension (HTN).
-Others:
+Others include the following:

 • Myocarditis and CM: alcoholic, viral, drugs, muscular dystrophy, infiltrative (e.g., amyloidosis, sarcoidosis), postpartum, infectious (e.g., Chagas disease, HIV), hypertrophic CM (HCM), inherited familial dilated CM